 Configuring and Running a Cluster

-gfsh command-line utility to configure your Apache Geode cluster (also called a “distributed system”).
+gfsh command-line utility to configure your Apache Geode cluster.
 The cluster configuration service persists the cluster configurations and distributes the configurations to members of the cluster.
 There are also several additional ways to configure a cluster.

 gfsh to configure regions, disk stores, members, and other Geode objects.